jbequ5/SAGE-Enigma-Subnet/README.md

 **Key Intelligence Highlights**
 - **Intelligent Planning Arbos** creates the high-level strategy and swarm guidance.
 - **Orchestrator Arbos** intelligently breaks the problem into subprocesses with a precise `tool_map` per subtask.
-- **Subprocess Agent Swarm** runs true parallel exploration with **subtask-specific ToolHunter** calls and vLLM shared inference for efficiency.
+- **Subprocess Agent Swarm** runs true parallel exploration with **subtask-specific ToolHunter** calls and **vLLM shared inference** for efficiency.
-- **Main Arbos Reconvene** synthesizes results intelligently, learning from previous failed attempts via memory.
+- **Arbos Reconvene** synthesizes results intelligently, learning from previous failed attempts via memory.
 - **Adaptive Re-loop Decision** at the quality gate keeps the system reflective.
-- **Miner-Insertable Verification** — you can provide custom verification instructions or executable code per challenge.
+- **Miner-Insertable Executable Verification** — you can provide custom verification instructions or actual Python code per challenge that Arbos can execute to determine if reloop is needed.

 ### How ToolHunter Works

-ToolHunter is a **dynamic meta-tool** that allows the swarm to discover, evaluate, and integrate new tools on-the-fly when the current solution has a knowledge or capability gap.
+ToolHunter is a **dynamic meta-tool** that allows the swarm to discover, evaluate, and integrate new open source agent tools on-the-fly when the current solution has a knowledge or capability gap.

 **Process**:
 1. A sub-Arbos detects a gap during its reflection (or the blueprint `tool_map` flags it).
 2. ToolHunter generates precise search queries and performs real searches on GitHub and arXiv.
-3. It ranks candidates by relevance, GPU-friendliness, and SN63/Quantum Rings compatibility.
+3. It ranks candidates by relevance, GPU-friendliness, and SN63 compatibility.
 4. It attempts safe cloning and basic testing in a temporary sandbox.
 5. **Success** → Returns integration code + patch.
 The tool is stored in long-term memory.
 6. **Failure** → Generates a clear **miner escalation recommendation** with copy-paste commands.
 This appears prominently in the final review screen if `manual_tool_installs_allowed` is true.